 - BA in Russian Language and Literature (2003), Fudan University, China

-Lena has been working closely with industry and government for almost two decades and has attracted close to $1 million external funding into universities.
-Since joining RMIT, she has been engaging in multiple externally funded projects in topic areas of workforce development, leadership development and program evaluation.
+Lena has been working closely with industry and government for almost two decades and has attracted over $1.2 million worth of external funding into universities.
+Since joining RMIT, she has been engaged in multiple projects funded by National Mental Health Commission, Queensland Mental Health Commission, Victoria's Department of Premier and Cabinet, Victoria's Department of Families, Fairness and Housing, WorkSafe Victoria, among others, with a particular focus on developing fairer, healthier, and more inclusive organisations and industries.

-Before joining RMIT, she was Lab and Educational Program Manager at Accelerated Learning Laboratory, University of Western Australia (2011-2016), during which time she worked with various organisations in mining, oil and gas, construction, and public sectors, on leadership and organisational capability development.
-Prior to her postgraduate studies in the UK she was an Associate Consultant at Mobley Group Pacific in Shanghai, China (2004-2007), during which time she worked with numerous multinational corporations to provide consulting services in talent management, talent selection and leadership development.
+Before joining RMIT, she was Lab Manager at Accelerated Learning Laboratory, University of Western Australia (2011-2016), during which time she worked with a wide range of organisations in mining, oil and gas, construction, and the public sector, on leadership and organisational capability development.
+Prior to her postgraduate studies in the UK she was an Associate Consultant at Mobley Group Pacific in Shanghai, China (2004-2007), during which time she worked with numerous multinational corporations to provide consulting services in talent management, talent assessment and leadership development.
 She also worked briefly during 2009 as a consultant at Assessment Associates International in Minneapolis, Minnesota, U.S.

 - Evaluation of the Victorian LGBTIQ Leadership Program 2020.
 Funded by: Department of Premier and Cabinet Research Project from (2020 to 2021)